Premier League relegation battle: Latest table, remaining games

 [ MORE: How to watch Premier League in USA ]

-Everton, Burnley, and Leeds United are all still in trouble entering the final few weeks of the season and you can make an argument for any of the three disappearing into the Championship.
+Everton, Burnley, and Leeds United are all still in trouble entering the final week of the season and you can make an argument for any of the three disappearing into the Championship.

 Below we focus on the standings and fixtures, analyzing the survival hopes for the teams in the Premier League relegation scrap, and we will update this article each week between now and the end of the season.